 - Core, peel, and coarsely chop the apples.
 Put them in a medium sized pot (larger if you are scaling up the recipe), and add enough water to cover the bottom.
-You can turn the heat on at this point if you want.
+You can turn the heat on at this point if you want.5 medium sized apples

-- Wash, core, and coarsely chop the strawberries and add them to the pot.
+- Wash, core, and coarsely chop the strawberries and add them to the pot.5 large strawberries

-- Add the vanilla and any extras (see FAQs) and stir to mix.
+- Add the vanilla and any extras (see the FAQs above) and stir to mix.½ teaspoon vanilla extract

-- Cover and cook the applesauce on low (it should be bubbling but not vigorously), stirring and mashing occasionally with a spoon or potato masher, until the apples have softened so much they are falling apart and mash easily, ~45 minutes give or take, depending on your apples.
+- Cover and cook the applesauce on low (it should be bubbling but not vigorously), stirring and mashing occasionally with a spoon or potato masher, until the apples have softened so much they are falling apart and mash easily, about 45 minutes depending on your apples.

 - Remove from heat and puree in a blender or food processor, if desired.

 - Serve warm or at room temperature.
-Applesauce can be kept in the refrigerator for a week or so or frozen for 3-6 months.
+Applesauce can be kept in the refrigerator for a week or so or frozen for 3 to 6 months.